Amstrad NC100: Upgrades

 An upgraded variant, the NC200 Notebook, appeared in late 1993.
 This came in a clamshell-type form factor with a flip-up screen featuring a backlit 80 x 16 character text screen and double the vertical pixel resolution as the NC100.
 The NC200 had a 720 KB 3.5" floppy disk drive able to read/write MS-DOS-formatted disks, 128 KB RAM, and some extra software - notably three Tetris-like games and a capable spreadsheet with rudimentary database capability.
 However, these changes required much greater power use, requiring 5 C cell batteries.
 The disk drive could only be used at near full-charge, which meant that it could only be used a few hours after putting in new batteries.
 The laptop could function for considerably longer without using the disk drive.
 The backlight can be manually toggled off to save power by pressing the Control and Caps Lock keys at the same time.

 An intermediate version, the NC150 Notepad, was also produced, but was available only in Italy and France; its case had the same design as the NC100, but it included the games later seen on the NC200.

 Variants

-Both the NC100 and NC200 were licensed to a company called NTS Computer Systems in British Columbia and marketed as the Dreamwriter 100 and Dreamwriter 200, respectively.
-These were the same computers apart from having only Protext and Personal information manager apps installed (no BBC Basic, no games, and no spreadsheet).
+Both the NC100 and NC200 were licensed to a company called NTS Computer Systems in British Columbia and marketed as the Dreamwriter 325 and Dreamwriter 200.

+Dreamwriter 325 had a newer ROM Version (1.06).
 The Dreamwriter 200 had a 1.44 MB floppy disk drive, an upgrade from the NC200's 720 KB drive.
 Its user guide cautions against using the low-density floppy disks.
+There were NTS Models, which had a similar Design but another CPU (NEC V20 instead Zilog Z80) and/or another set of applications in ROM.

 The cases were off-white in color with blue and green stripes separating the screen from the keyboard.
 There were blue and green colored keys also.
 The Dreamwriters were retailed by Radio Shack in the U.S. for a short time in the mid-1990s.